awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 Defines an Amazon EC2 Auto Scaling group with the specified name and attributes\.

-To configure Amazon EC2 instances launched as part of the group, you can specify a launch template, a launch configuration, or an EC2 instance\.
+To configure Amazon EC2 instances launched as part of the group, you can specify a launch template or a launch configuration\.
 We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2, such as T2 Unlimited instances\.
 For more information, see [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

 **Important**
 You can add an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to your Auto Scaling group to perform rolling updates when a change has been made to the group\.
 You can find sample update policies for rolling updates in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples) section\.